Skip to main content

 Admin Dashboard Guide

-Monitor judges, manage scores, and control the public display during a live competition.
+Monitor judges, manage scores, and control the public leaderboard display during a live competition.
+See who has scored and catch issues in real time.

 Admin dashboard on laptop backstage at a competition